ohbriansung/data_visualization_hw3/README.md

 ### Website hosted with GitHub [here](https://ohbriansung.github.io/data_visualization_hw3/).

+*The svg in the website might not work properly on mobiles*

 ## Introduction

 The dataset I used in this project was 311 Cases sourced from data.sfgov.org.
 This project focused on visualizing tree maintenance data happened between 03/01/2018 and 03/01/2019, especially with geospatial data, in order to get a better understanding about the stories underneath.
 I used Python3 and Tableau for creating my prototype, and I used D3.js version 5 for implementing the visualization.
 The font styles used in this website are powered by Google Fonts.